 If the soil forces the plant out of the ground, replant it as soon as the soil thaws.
 If it’s a small plant, you may have success pushing it back into the ground with your fingers.
 Next year, consider using mulch around the base of the plants, because it helps maintain a more constant temperature at the base of the plants.

-Road salt is a major enemy of plant life, even though it works wonders on driving surfaces.
+Road salt is a major enemy of plant life, even though it works wonders on surfaces like a driveway.
 Dissolved salts can damage the plants themselves and affect the soil structure so that it becomes more compact.
 The soil change makes accessing the nutrients and water in the soil more difficult.

 Keep salt-laden snow away from your plants and trees and don’t let runoff reach their roots.
 Consider planting salt-tolerant evergreens or hedges to buffer your grounds from the roadside.